greenelab/xswap-manuscript/manuscript.md

     [ZietzMichael](https://twitter.com/ZietzMichael)
     <br>
   <small>
-     Department of Physics & Astronomy, University of Pennsylvania, Philadelphia, Pennsylvania, United States of America; Department of Systems Pharmacology and Translational Therapeutics, University of Pennsylvania, Philadelphia, Pennsylvania, United States of America
+     Department of Systems Pharmacology and Translational Therapeutics, University of Pennsylvania, Philadelphia, PA 19104, USA; Department of Physics & Astronomy, University of Pennsylvania, Philadelphia, PA 19104, USA; Department of Biomedical Informatics, Columbia University, New York, NY 10032, USA
      · Funded by Roy and Diana Vagelos Scholars Program in the Molecular Life Sciences; the Gordon and Betty Moore Foundation (GBMF4552)
   </small>